MQCOMP3310-2023/comp3310assignment2-team/README.md

 # Setup

-To setup the basic website you will need to have the following installed:
+To set up the basic website you will need to have the following installed:

 - python3
 - pip

 Pip is the package manager for Python.
 You can install the remaining packages required for this task using pip.
 You will need to run the following:

-- pip install flask flask-sqlalchemy flask-login waitress
+- pip install flask flask-sqlalchemy flask-login waitress PyQRCode pyotp

 You should have at least the following versions installed:
 - Python             3.9.6